The Complete Guide to Choosing a Salon POS System

 Restaurant POS systems are designed around table management and kitchen tickets.
 Retail POS focuses on inventory and barcode scanning.
 Neither addresses the core needs of a beauty business:

-- Client profiles with service history and preferences
+- Client profiles with service history, preferences, formulas, and before/after photos

-- Employee scheduling with clock in/out and break tracking
+- Employee scheduling with clock in/out, break tracking, and overtime alerts

 - Loyalty programs based on visit frequency, not just spend